AudioMuse-AI - Let the choice happen, the open-source way

 (specifically, the output from themodel/dense/BiasAdd

 layer).
 MusiCNN is a Convolutional Neural Network (CNN) architecture that has been extensively trained on large music datasets (like the Million Song Dataset) for tasks such as music tagging.
-The resulting embedding is a dense, numerical summary that captures high-level semantic information and complex sonic characteristics of the track, going beyond simple acoustic features.
+The resulting embedding is a dense, numerical summary that captures high-level semantic information and complex sonic characteristics of the track, going beyond simple acoustic features. - Important Note: These embeddings are always generated and saved during the analysis phase for every track processed.
+This ensures they are available if you later choose to use them for clustering.

 - MusiCNN Embeddings: The cornerstone of the audio representation is a 200-dimensional embedding vector.
 This vector is generated using